webboty/Dexter-Wiki/read-from-robot.md

  #measured_angles | ascii JSON, 5 integers | The measured angles.
 Calibration IS required. | `"[0, 0, 0, 0, 0]"`
  #Steps | ascii JSON, 5 integers | The position the motor has been commanded to move to in steps.
 Added [20190816](https://github.com/HaddingtonDynamics/Dexter/commit/ce61cf652dc591dab8ba1096834206f7c551ce72).
 Calibration is not required.| `"[0, 0, 0, 0, 0]"`
 #StepAngles | ascii JSON, 5 integer arcseconds | The position the motor has been commanded to move to in arcseconds.
 Added [20190816](https://github.com/HaddingtonDynamics/Dexter/commit/ce61cf652dc591dab8ba1096834206f7c551ce72).
 Calibration is not required.| `"[0, 0, 0, 0, 0]"`

+**Example:** To read the current Cartesian "Position and Orientation Matrix" send:
+<br>`1 1 1543452381142 undefined r 0 #POW;` which will return 6 binary integers and then the first MAX_CONTENT_CHARS characters of file data.
+So, for example, you might see (expressed as 4 byte integers for the first 28 bytes, 0...27) 1,1,1543452381142,349602,114,62, and then (expressed as single bytes starting from byte 28) 91, 91, 49, 46, 48, 48, 48, 48, 48, 48, 44, 32, 48, 46, 48, 48, 48, 48, 48, 48, 44, 32, 48, 46, 48, 48, 48, 48, 48, 48, 44, 32, 48, 46, 48, 48, 48, 48, 48, 48, 93, 44, 91, 45, 48, 46, 48, 48, 48, 48, 48, 48, 44, 32, 49, 46, 48, 48, 48, 48, 48, 48. "#POM" returns ASCII JSON data which you will see starting at the 28th byte in the returned packet.
+In this example it's "[[1.000000, 0.000000, 0.000000, 0.000000],[-0.000000, 1.000000" The last binary integer, starting at 6 * 4 = 24 for 4 bytes, is the "length" of the data, and will almost certainly be MAX_CONTENT_CHARS.
+So you don't have all the data and then need to read the _next_ block:
+<br>`1 2 1543452381147 undefined r 1 #POW;` which will return, again, 6 integers and then more ASCII data.
+Append that data to the prior data and look at the last int.
+If it's less than MAX_CONTENT_CHARS, stop, otherwise keep going with increasing block number:
+<br>`1 3 1543452381152 undefined r 2 #POW;` Notice that the second value, the 1, 2, 3 does not need to be incremented.
+It is just an "instruction number" to help you keep track of which status return you are looking at.
+Nor is the third value (it's just the time).
+Nor is the forth value; the "undefined" (it could just be "0").
+But the 6th value, the "block number", after the 'r' oplet, which goes 0, 1, 2 IS required and MUST start from 0 and be increased without changing the "file name" in order to get all of the file data.

 ## BASH Shell Commands